 McKinlay Kidd has some very creative itineraries, including one-way routes through the Outer Hebrides, starting with a beach landing at Barra.
 Or team another couple of islands together, exploring the beautiful landscapes, the history and the whiskey (though you’ll want a designated driver along for the ride or taxi standing by for that bit).
 With a personalised itinerary, you’ll have maps, recommendations of places to see, ideas for viewpoints to stop at, and even suggestions of where to eat en route.

-Or board the ferry to the Channel Islands to explore Guernsey or Jersey.
-Both small enough that you can pootle around the quiet roads, stopping wherever the fancy takes you to eat and explore, and still have time to spare on a long weekend, it’s one of the most relaxing self-drive holidays you could pick.
+Or board the ferry to the Channel Islands to explore or Jersey.
+The island is small enough that you can pootle around the quiet roads, stopping wherever the fancy takes you to eat and explore, and still have time to spare on a long weekend, it’s one of the most relaxing self-drive holidays you could pick.

 Driving holidays in Europe

 Crossing the channel to explore northern Europe is another easy way to test out self-drive holidays.
 Don’t forget to check all the local legal requirements, including the specific kit you need in your car, before you travel.

 But for a few more unusual itineraries, there are trips to take you to the adventurous north in Scandinavia as well as heading off the beaten track in eastern Europe, or some sun-filled escapes in the southern countries.

 Fly to the sun in Italy before cruising along the Amalfi coast or the winding roads of Sicily with tailored holidays from Expert To Italy.
 Or treat yourself to an ultra-glamorous slice of the dolce vita on a tour of Tuscany’s wineries, travelling by Ferrari and private helicopter, with Scott Dunn.
 Long Travel also has a great selection of self-drive trips in Southern Italy, Sicily and Sardinia.